simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 structure in a tree, not a physical computer or SIOT instance.
 The term **"instance"** will be used to represent devices or SIOT instances.

-SIOT stores data in a tree of nodes:

 ![nodes](./assets/nodes.png)

 Nodes are arranged in a